Skip to main content

 Step-by-Step Navigation

 Pages pair naturally with SetState to build wizard flows.
-Each page’s button advances to the next step:
+Each page’s button advances to the next step.
+Use as pages to capture the reference, then pass pages directly to SetState instead of hardcoding the state key:

 API Reference